zhanglabtools/NPC_scRNA_Spatial_code/README.md

 For citation or to learn more, please visit our article: xxxx

-For bulk RNA-seq access, please visit: https://ngdc.cncb.ac.cn/gsa-human/s/aBR4OloA. <br><br><br>
+For bulk RNA-seq access, please visit: https://ngdc.cncb.ac.cn/gsa-human/s/aBR4OloA. <br>
-For scRNA-seq and spatial data access, please visit: https://ngdc.cncb.ac.cn/gsa-human/s/6R3na3yw. <br><br><br>
+For scRNA-seq and spatial data access, please visit: https://ngdc.cncb.ac.cn/gsa-human/s/6R3na3yw. <br>

 Below is the specific content introduction of the code file：